owen2345/pub_sub_model_sync/README.md

     (Proc) => called after publishing a message
 - ```.on_error_publish = ->(exception, {payload:}) { payload.delay(...).publish! }```
     (Proc) => called when failed publishing a message (delayed_job or similar can be used for retrying)
+- ```.transactions_use_buffer = true``` (true*|false) Default value for `use_buffer` in transactions.

 ## **TODO**
-- Add alias attributes when subscribing (similar to publisher)
-- Add flag ```model.ps_process_payload``` to retrieve the payload used to process the pub/sub sync
-- Auto publish update only if payload has changed
+- Auto publish update only if payload has changed (see ways to compare previous payload vs new payload)
-- On delete, payload must only be composed by ids
 - Improve transactions to exclude similar messages by klass and action.
 Sample:
     ```PubSubModelSync::MessagePublisher.transaction(key, { same_keys: :use_last_as_first|:use_last|:use_first_as_last|:keep*, same_data: :use_last_as_first*|:use_last|:use_first_as_last|:keep })```
 - Add DB table to use as a shield to prevent publishing similar notifications and publish partial notifications (similar idea when processing notif)
-- add callback: on_message_received(payload)
+- Last notification is not being delivered immediately in google pubsub (maybe force with timeout 10secs and service.deliver_messages)
+- Update folder structure
+- Support for blocks in ps_publish and ps_subscribe
+- Services support to deliver multiple payloads from transactions

 ## **Q&A**
 - I'm getting error "could not obtain a connection from the pool within 5.000 seconds"... what does this mean?
-  This problem occurs because pub/sub dependencies (kafka, google-pubsub, rabbitmq) use many threads to perform notifications where the qty of threads is greater than qty of DB pools ([Google pubsub info](https://github.com/googleapis/google-cloud-ruby/blob/master/google-cloud-pubsub/lib/google/cloud/pubsub/subscription.rb#L888))
+  This problem occurs because pub/sub dependencies (kafka, google-pubsub, rabbitmq) uses many threads to perform notifications where the qty of threads is greater than qty of DB pools ([Google pubsub info](https://github.com/googleapis/google-cloud-ruby/blob/master/google-cloud-pubsub/lib/google/cloud/pubsub/subscription.rb#L888))
-  To fix the problem, edit config/database.yml and increase the quantity of ```pool: 20```
+  To fix the problem, edit config/database.yml and increase the quantity of ```pool: ENV['DB_POOL'] || 5``` and `DB_POOL=20 bundle exec rake pub_sub_model_sync:start`
 - How to retry failed syncs with sidekiq?
   ```ruby
     # lib/initializers/pub_sub_config.rb